 Will I Have Problems With My Bladder?

-Is it normal if it hurts when I urinate? — If you have had vaginal surgery, you may feel a pulling sensation during urination or you may feel sore if the urine falls on vaginal stitches.
+If you have had vaginal surgery, you may feel a pulling sensation during urination or you may feel sore if the urine falls on vaginal stitches.
 It can be normal to urinate frequently after surgery.
 Call your surgeon if you have any of the following:

 - Burning with urination